Pagalpanti (2019 film)

 Principal photography of the film commenced on 17 February 2019 in London.
 It was theatrically released in India on 22 November 2019.
-It received generally unfavorable reviews from critics who mainly criticized the writing.

 Plot

-Raj Kishore is plagued by bad luck, which also follows his longtime friends Jag "Junky" Mohan and Chandra "Chandu" Kanth.
+Raj Kishore is plagued by bad luck, which also follows his longtime friends Jagmohan aka "Junky" and Chandrakanth alias "Chandu".
 Any venture the trio engage in results in losses or setbacks; even their fire-cracker shop burns down on its inaugural day.
 The trio fool Sanjana by making her fall in love with Raj and getting them a bank loan to start a new package delivery business.
 Having similarly been fooled by them before, her uncle catches wind of them and demands their money back.
 The trio escapes and inadvertently ends up making their first delivery: an expensive sports car for Janhvi, the daughter of a gangster Raja Sahab, and the niece of WiFi Bhai, Raja's brother-in-law.
 They deliver the car in a destroyed condition for which Raja Sahab and his goons torture them.
 They offer their services as servants, a suggestion which WiFi Bhai accepts; he convinces Raja Sahab to hire them against the wishes of their astrologer, who is aware of Kishore's lousy luck.
 They get employed as disposable servants; Junky and Chandu are used for testing food that Raja Sahab's and WiFi Bhai's enemies may have poisoned, while Raj serves as their decoy during travel.
 In the process, Chandu and Janhvi fall for each other.